Get E-Book

 Inside lib/internal/modules/cjs/loader.js

-The source file that implements all of this is lib/internal/modules/cjs/loader.js in the Node.js repository.
-It's around 1,500 lines of JavaScript.
-Everything discussed so far - Module._load, Module._resolveFilename, Module._compile, Module._extensions, the cache - lives in this one file.
+The source file behind this machinery is lib/internal/modules/cjs/loader.js in the Node.js repository.
+In Node v24, it is roughly two thousand lines of JavaScript.
+Module._load, Module._resolveFilename, Module._compile, Module._extensions, and the cache all live in that file.

 function Module(id = '', parent) {